-A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
-United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.
-Themes that may be addressed in United States History I include: American settlement and diversity, American culture, religion, civil and human rights, technological change, economics, and creation of the federal government.
+A survey of the social, political, economic, cultural, and intellectual history of the United State from the The Old West to the Mid 1970s.
+United States History II examines industrialization, immigration, new imperialism, world wars, the Great Depression, and the Cold War Era.
+Themes that may be addressed in United States History II includes: American culture, religion, civil and human rights, technological change, economic change, the development of the modern American military, immigration and migration, urbanization and suburbanization, the expansion of the federal government, and the study of U.S. foreign policy.